Shadow Lake Nature Preserve boardwalk. Credit: Nancy Chaney

-As a native Washingtonian, I feel right at home in the mossy dampness of a Northwest forest.
-Shadow Lake Nature Preserve in Renton offers a fantastic destination for stretching legs, surrounding yourself with mossy green, and learning about the ecology of a bog.
+As a native Washingtonian, I feel at home in the mossy dampness of a Northwest forest.
+SHADOW Lake Nature Preserve in Renton offers a fantastic destination for stretching legs, surrounding yourself with all shades of green and learning about the ecology of a peat bog.
 Keen eyes will spy frogs, banana slugs and other critters who live in the wetland habitat.

-SHADOW, the non-profit organization that oversees the area, stands for Save Habitat And Diversity Of Wetlands.
-SHADOW operates an interpretive center, offers educational programs and tours, and welcomes visitors to explore the preserve's trails.
+SHADOW Lake Nature Preserve is a non-profit organization that owns the land and allows public access.
+It also operates an interpretive center, offers educational programs and tours, and welcomes visitors to explore the preserve's trails.

 The nature preserve centers around a 5000-year-old bog that provides habitat for Northwest animals from frogs and snails to deer and elk.
 A bog is a type of wetland that consists of peat, which is accumulated dead plant material, and where sphagnum moss grows in acidic conditions.

-Whether you’re looking to get little legs moving or really dive into wetland ecology, Shadow Lake Nature Preserve warrants a visit to immerse yourself in the wild, wet landscape.
+Whether you’re looking to get little legs moving or to dive into wetland ecology, Shadow Lake Nature Preserve warrants a visit to immerse yourself in the wild, wet landscape.

-Follow the website’s directions to find the unassuming entry to the area that staff call the “Boardwalk entrance.”
-Look for a small amphitheater, large shed with stairs leading to the Richter Interpretive Center, and a white mobile home which is a private residence (please do not disturb).
+Follow the website’s directions to find the unassuming entry to the area that the staff call the “Boardwalk entrance.”
+Look for a small amphitheater and the Richter Interpretive Center, a former mechanic's garage that has been remodeled to include educational displays and classroom space.
+Upstairs is SHADOW's office.
+There's also a mobile home which is a private residence (please do not disturb).
 Park in the gravel area just to your left or along the road.
-Climb the stairs to visit the interpretive center, read the information on the bulletin board or stop by the portable toilet if needed.

 The Boardwalk trail